pixie-io/pixie/CONTRIBUTING.md

 ##### Setup pinentry-tty to handle headless environments

 When signing commits, gpg will need your passphrase to unlock the keyring.
 It usually uses a GUI pinentry program to do so.
-However on headless environments, this gets messy, so we highly recommend switching gpg to use a tty based pinentry to ease these problems.
+However, on headless environments, this gets messy, so we highly recommend switching gpg to use a tty based pinentry to ease these problems.

 ```
 echo "pinentry-program $(which pinentry-tty)" >> ~/.gnupg/gpg-agent.conf